nomadkaraoke/python-audio-separator/README.md

 You can also rename specific stems:

-- To rename the primary stem:
+- To rename the Vocals stem:
   ```python
   output_names = {
       "Vocals": "vocals_output",